+We recommend feeding the adult chinchilla 1/8-1/4 cup of Oxbow Animal Health’s Chinchilla Deluxe pellets along with unlimited quantities of a mixture of alfalfa and timothy hay.
+Many owners want to offer treats to their pet chinchillas.
 A treat should be enjoyable to eat and should provide interaction between you and your pet.
 When fed in limited quantities, herbs (fresh or dried) and vegetables can be offered as treats.
 Herb choices include mint, basil, oregano, and thyme.
 Fresh greens might include romaine, butter crunch, or red leaf lettuces or cilantro, carrot tops, and dandelion greens.

+Treats such as fresh vegetables or herbs can be offered but should be fed in limited quantities.
 A diet containing too many vegetables can result in diarrhea and gastrointestinal upset.
-Therefore, we recommend a daily regimen of no more than 1/2 cup of herbs (mint, basil, oregano, cilantro, or thyme) or leafy green vegetables (romaine, butter crunch, or red leaf lettuce, carrot tops, or dandelion greens) for your chinchilla.
+Therefore, we recommend a daily regimen of no more than 1/2 cup of herbs (mint, basil, oregano, cilantro or thyme) or leafy green vegetables (romaine, butter crunch or red leaf lettuce, carrot tops or dandelion greens) for your chinchilla.
 Feed the same foods consistently in order to prevent digestive upset, and avoid gas-forming vegetables such as broccoli and cauliflower.

-Chinchillas are prone to serious dental problems, such as malocclusion, molar root overgrowth, and molar spurs.
+Chinchillas are prone to serious dental problems such as malocclusion, molar root overgrowth, and molar spurs.
 Improper wear of teeth secondary to a diet low in fiber and a lack of suitable chewing material can result in sharp points on the upper and/or lower molars, which can be painful to the cheek and tongue.
 Chinchillas with dental problems often have a depressed appetite, and you may observe food dropping from their mouths as they attempt to chew.
 Irritation from the molar spurs may also cause increased salivation, which results in a wet matted chin (slobbers).
 A visit to the vet is in order if you see these abnormal signs.
 Provide plenty of hay and blocks of wood for chewing to help prevent this painful condition.